bimobject/api-documentation/README.md

 ### [3D preview](/03-embed-api/3d-preview/README.md)

-Describes how you can embed BIMobject’s 3d preview on your site.
+Describes how you can embed BIMobject's 3D preview on your site.

 ### [File download](/03-embed-api/file-download/README.md)